-STATE OF MINNESOTA, OFFICE OF THE SECRETARY OF STATE

-I certify the foregoing to be a true and correct copy of the original file in this office.
-Witness my hand and the great seal of State, to 7th day of March, A. D. 1870.
+STATE OF MINNESOTA, Office of the Secretary of State.
+I certify the foregoing to be a true and correct copy of the origin on file in this office.
+Witness my hand and the great seal of State this 7th day of March A. D. 1870.
 [SEAL.]
-H. MATTSON,

-Secretary of Stat
+H. MATTSON, Secretary of State.

-0

-- wallenges built ar hard don't different

-,

-UNIX YOU DET